-In November 2015, ARC adopted a new five-year strategic investment plan to address emerging economic opportunities in the Appalachian Region in the years ahead.
-All of the Commission's activities in FY 2016 advanced at least one of the plan's five strategic investment goals: creating economic opportunities, developing a ready workforce, investing in critical infrastructure, leveraging natural and cultural assets, and bolstering leadership and community capacity.
+ARC adopted a five-year strategic investment plan in November 2015 to address emerging economic opportunities in the Appalachian Region in the years ahead.
+All of the Commission's activities in FY 2017 advanced at least one of the plan's five strategic investment goals: creating economic opportunities, developing a ready workforce, investing in critical infrastructure, leveraging natural and cultural assets, and bolstering leadership and community capacity.